 - The TIG welder can perform in any position.
 The welder gets more control to get an accurate and beautiful weld.

 - A TIG welder gives a solution to welding critical joints where highly precise welds are needed.
 Resulting in strong and clean beads.

-- Clean welding process with a minimal amount of fumes, sparks, and spatters.
+- A clean welding process with a minimal amount of fumes, sparks, and spatters.

 One of the top disadvantages of TIG welding is that it takes a high level of skill and dexterity when compared to other types of welding.

-- It is comparatively more complex and difficult to master.
+- It is comparatively more complex and challenging to master.

-- TIG welders will need both their hands and a foot to perform their work making it quite undesirable sometimes.
+- TIG welders will need both their hands and foot to perform their work, making it quite undesirable sometimes.
 Further, it requires a high level of focus and hand-eye coordination.

-- GTAW can be performed on most metals but there are some that cannot be welded using this process for example metals of thickness over 5mm.
+- GTAW can be performed on most metals, but some cannot be welded using this process, for example, metals of thickness over 5mm.